Acorzo1983/DuckHunter/README.md

 # DuckHunter

-DuckHunter is a powerful tool designed to identify subdomain takeover vulnerabilities.
-It resolves DNS for given subdomains, checks for common patterns indicative of a potential takeover, and generates a comprehensive report.
-The tool supports both single-domain and multi-domain (from a list) checks, with color-coded output for easy interpretation.
+DuckHunter is a robust tool specifically designed to detect subdomain takeover vulnerabilities, particularly those related to the "Sitting Duck" vulnerability that has put over 1 million domains at risk.
+By resolving DNS for specified subdomains and analyzing them for patterns associated with potential takeovers, DuckHunter generates detailed reports that help you secure your domains.
+Whether you're checking a single domain or an extensive list, DuckHunter's color-coded output ensures that results are easy to understand and act upon.

 ## Features